Savitri Devi: Post-war Nazi activism

 Savitri Devi took employment teaching in France during the 1960s, spending her summer holidays with friends at Berchtesgaden.
-In the spring of 1961, while she was on her Easter holiday in London, she learned about the existence of the original British National Party.
+In the spring of 1961, while she was on her Easter holiday in London, she learned about the existence of the original British National Party (BNP).
 This group emerged after the Second World War when a handful of former members of the British Union of Fascists took on the name.
-(The original BNP was quickly absorbed into the Union Movement – it has no direct connection to the present-day BNP.)
-She met the British National Party's president Andrew Fountaine.
+She met BNP president Andrew Fountaine.
 Beginning a correspondence with Colin Jordan, she became a devoted supporter of the National Socialist Movement.
+Savitri was an associate in the post-war years of Françoise Dior, Otto Skorzeny, Johann von Leers, and Hans-Ulrich Rudel.

-In August 1962, Savitri Devi attended the international Nazi conference in Gloucestershire and she was also a founder-signatory of the Cotswold Agreement which established the World Union of National Socialists (WUNS).
+In August 1962 Savitri signed the Cotswold Agreement which established the World Union of National Socialists (WUNS), and attended Colin Jordan's Gloucestershire conference.
 At this conference she met, and was greatly impressed by, George Lincoln Rockwell.
 When Rockwell became the leader of the WUNS, he appointed William Luther Pierce the editor of its new magazine: National Socialist World (1966–68).
 Along with articles by Jordan and Rockwell, Pierce devoted nearly eighty pages of the first issue of the magazine to a condensed edition of The Lightning and the Sun.
 Because of the enthusiastic response, Pierce included chapters from Gold in the Furnace and Defiance in subsequent issues.

 After retiring from teaching in 1970, Savitri Devi spent nine months at the Normandy home of her close friend Françoise Dior while she was working on her memoirs; although she was welcome at first, her annoying personal habits began to disrupt life at the presbytery (among her habits, she did not take baths during her stay and she continually chewed garlic).
 Concluding that her pension would go much further in India and encouraged by Françoise Dior, she flew from Paris to Bombay on 23 June 1971.
 In August, she moved to New Delhi, where she lived alone, with a number of cats and at least one cobra.

-Savitri Devi continued to correspond with Nazi enthusiasts in Europe and the Americas, particularly with Colin Jordan, John Tyndall, Matt Koehl, Miguel Serrano, Einar Åberg and Ernst Zündel.
-She was the first person to tell Zündel of her claim that the Nazi genocide of the Jews was untrue; he proposed a series of taped interviews (conducted in November 1978) and published a new illustrated edition of The Lightning and the Sun in 1979.
+Savitri Devi continued to correspond with Nazi enthusiasts in Europe and the Americas, particularly with Colin Jordan, Matt Koehl and other neo-Nazis.
+Ernst Zündel proposed a series of taped interviews and published a new edition of The Lightning and the Sun in 1979.